whoisaravind/Testing--master/content/contact/index.md

 buttonText: 'Mail Me'
 ---

 My inbox is always open.
-Whether you have a question or tell me a joke!
-Feel free to mail me to expose me to an opportunity.
+Tell me a joke or ask a question!
+Feel free to contact me if you would like to introduce me to an opportunity.